In this article we will guide you through:

 - People with too high triglyceride levels should consume 2000 mg of EPA and DHA per day through fish or fish oil supplements: Under a doctor’s care dosage might be increased up to 4000 mg.
 You can read The American Heart Association’s (AHA) recommendation of omega-3 EPA and DHA dosage scales for people with high triglyceride levels here

-If you want to see the specific recommendations from your country in relation to your age and state of health you can find it in this document from GOED.
+If you want to see the specific recommendations from your country in relation to your age and state of health you can find it here (however, you do need to make an account).

 As you can see above, the recommendations for omega-3 are higher when you have heart problems or high triglyceride levels.